Leo Lionni: Career

-From 1931 to 1939, he was a well-known and respected painter in Italy, where he worked in the Futurism and avant-garde styles.
-In 1935 he received a degree in economics from the University of Genoa.
-During the later part of this period, Lionni devoted himself more and more to advertising design.
+From 1931 to 1939, Lionni was a well-known and respected painter in Italy, where he worked in the Futurism and avant-garde styles.
+In 1935, Lionni received a degree in economics from the University of Genoa.
+During the later part of this period, he devoted himself more and more to advertising design.

-In 1939, he moved to Philadelphia and began full-time work in advertising, at which he was extremely successful, acquiring accounts from Ford Motors and Chrysler Plymouth, among others.
-He commissioned art from Saul Steinberg, the then neophyte Andy Warhol, Alexander Calder, Willem de Kooning, and Fernand Léger.
+In 1939, Lionni moved to Philadelphia and began full-time work in advertising, at which he was extremely successful, acquiring accounts from Ford Motors and Chrysler Plymouth, among others.
+Lionni commissioned art from Saul Steinberg, the then neophyte Andy Warhol, Alexander Calder, Willem de Kooning, and Fernand Léger.
 He was a member of the Advertising Art Hall of Fame.

-In 1948, he accepted a position as art director for Fortune, which he held until 1960.
-He also maintained outside clients, designing The Family of Man catalogue design for the Museum of Modern Art, and was design director for Olivetti, for whom he produced ads, brochures and showroom design.
+In 1948, Lionni accepted a position as art director for Fortune, which he held until 1960.
+Lionni also maintained outside clients, designing The Family of Man catalogue design for the Museum of Modern Art, and was design director for Olivetti, for whom he produced ads, brochures and showroom design.

-In 1960, he moved back to Italy, and began his career as a children's book author and illustrator.
-Lionni produced more than 40 children's books.
-He received the 1984 American Institute of Graphic Arts (A.I.G.A.)
+In 1962, Lionni moved back to Italy, and began his career as a children's book author and illustrator.
+He produced more than 40 children's books.
+Lionni received the 1984 American Institute of Graphic Arts (A.I.G.A.)
 Gold Medal and was a four-time Caldecott Honor Winner—for Inch by Inch (1961), Swimmy (1964), Frederick (1968), and Alexander and the Wind-Up Mouse (1970).
 He also won the Deutscher Jugendliteraturpreis in 1965.

 Over the course of his career, Lionni also held several teaching posts, beginning in 1946, when he taught advertising art at Black Mountain College.
-He also taught at Parsons School of Design in 1954; the Institute of Design in Ahmedabad, India, in 1967; the University of Illinois in 1967; and Cooper Union from 1982 to 1985.
+Lionni also taught at Parsons School of Design in 1954; the Institute of Design in Ahmedabad, India, in 1967; the University of Illinois in 1967; and Cooper Union from 1982 to 1985.

 Lionni always thought of himself as an artist.
 He worked in many disciplines including, especially, drawing, painting, sculpture and photography.
-He had one-man shows in the United States, Europe, Asia and the Middle East.
+Lionni had one-man shows in the United States, Europe, Asia and the Middle East.
 He continued to work as an artist until just before his death in 1999.